PBJswich/PBJswich/README.md

 * 🌍  I'm based in Mcallen, TX
 * ✉️  You can contact me at [p.biteng11@gmail.com](mailto:p.biteng11@gmail.com)
+* 📖  Research:
+             * Multiple Autonomous Robot Swarm Lab - Training Adaptive Foraging Behavior for Robot Swarms with Distributed Neuroevolution of Augmented Topologies
-* 🧠  Planning out notes taking app for Pre-Med students that leverages AI to help with studying.
+* 🧠  Current personal projects: App for Pre-Med students that leverages AI to help with studying.
        Current AI features planned:  * Anki generated falshcard set from notes
                                      * Summarization of selected pages
                                      * Conversation with notes for studying